-To work with audio more efficiently, turn on the Volume Scale.
+To work with audio more efficiently, use the Volume scale.
 This way you can track the sound jumps and get a video with better sound.
-1. Click on the Volume Scale icon above the Timeline.

-2. The scale will appear on the right side of the screen.
+The Volume scale is on the right side of the screen.

-3. To hide the scale, click its icon above the Timeline.
+To hide the scale, click its icon